tardis-dev/serum-vial/README.md

 ## Why?

-We all know that Serum DEX is awesome, but since it's a new ecosystem, some tooling around it may not be so convenient especially from centralized exchanges APIs users perspective.
+We all know that Serum DEX is awesome, but since it's a new ecosystem, tooling around it may not be so convenient especially from centralized exchanges APIs users perspective.
 Serum-vial which is a real-time WebSocket market data API server for Serum DEX hopes to alleviate some of those issues by offering:

 - **familiar experience for centralized exchanges APIs users**

   - **WebSocket API with Pub/Sub flow** - subscribe to selected channels and markets and receive real-time data as easy to parse JSON messages that can be consumed from any language supporting WebSocket protocol

-  - **incremental L2 order book updates** - instead of decoding Serum market `asks` and `bids` accounts for each account change in order to detect order book changes, receive [initial L2 snapshot](#l2snapshot) and [incremental updates](#l2update) as JSON messages real-time over WebSocket connection
+  - **incremental L2 order book updates** - instead of decoding Serum market `asks` and `bids` accounts for each account change in order to detect order book updates, receive [initial L2 snapshot](#l2snapshot) and [incremental updates](#l2update) as JSON messages real-time over WebSocket connection

-  - **tick-by-tick trades** - instead of decoding `eventQueue` account data which can be large (>1MB) and in practice it's hard to consume real-time directly from Solana RPC node due to it's size, receive individual [`trade`](#trade) messages real-time over WebSocket connection
+  - **tick-by-tick trades** - instead of decoding `eventQueue` account data which is quite large (> 1MB) and in practice it's hard to consume real-time directly from Solana RPC node due to it's size, receive individual [`trade`](#trade) messages real-time over WebSocket connection

   - **real-time L3 data** - receive the most granular updates on individual order level: [`open`](#open), [`change`](#change), [`fill`](#fill) and [`done`](#done) messages for every order that Serum DEX processes